tetex7/qlang/README.md

 --?>
 # Quick language AKA Qlang
 It's just an over glorified rapper around regex<br>
-Was written in Kotlin ported over the Java for minecraft java<br>
+Was written in Kotlin ported over the Java for minecraft mod<br>
 Which also comes with the mod's grand kotlin phase out of any kotlin code within its code base
 <br><br>
 Also this may never get updates because well it's pretty cut and dry